heavenstime/gSmooth/README.md

 ## A mex function for Gaussian smoothing (with x and y-directional differential and LOG)
 It works only by the function.

 * gaussSmooth.c
   * Usage:
     * type = 0:  (Gauss smoothing)
       `smoothedImg   = gaussSmooth(inImg, type, sigma, P, extType)`
     * type = 1:  (x and y-directional differential with Gauss smoothing)
       `[diffX diffY] = gaussSmooth(inImg, type, sigma, P, extType)`
     * type = 2:  (Laplacian of Gaussian)
       `logImg        = gaussSmooth(inImg, type, sigma, P, extType)`
   * Paramter:
     * inImg   : input image
-    * type    : 0 blur, 1 diff (two output), 2 : LOG
+    * type    : 0 blur, 1 diff (two outputs), 2 : LOG
     * sigma   : sigma
     * P       : 2 or 4 or 6 : order of Fourier series
     * extType :  0: zero extension,  1: the value of edge is used for extension
   * Output: (The number of output is one or two.)
     * smoothImg: Gaussian smoothed image
     * diffX    : Gaussian smoothed x-directional differential image
     * diffY    : Gaussian smoothed x-directional differential image
     * lapImg   : Laplacian of Gaussian smoothed (LOG) image